Maybe you can.

 Boot time chicken and egg

-Windows doesn’t control the initial state of the boot process because Windows isn’t running yet.
+Windows doesn’t control the first part of the booting process because Windows isn’t running yet.

-The computer’s BIOS is built in to the hardware.
+The computer’s BIOS is built into the hardware.
 Aside from some housekeeping when it starts, it’s there and running the instant you turn on your computer.

 A BIOS has several different jobs, one of which is to load the operating system.